mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/address-based-hashing.md

 ## Implementing Address-based Hashing with MMTk

+Here we use the implementation strategy from JikesRVM as an example of how to implement address-based hashing when using MMTk.
+For the best performance, we recommend holding the hash code state in the object header, and putting the added hash field in the beginning or the end of the object.
+We also introduce alternative strategies in [the next section](#alternative-implementation-strategies).

 ### Object Layout

-The VM needs to design the object layout to hold the state and the hash field.

 Since there are three states, each object needs two bits of metadata to represent that state.
 The two bits are usually held in the object header.
-For example, in [in JikesRVM][jikesrvm-hash], the two hash code state bits are placed after the thin lock bits.
+For example, [in JikesRVM][jikesrvm-hash], the two hash code state bits are placed after the thin lock bits, as shown below.

 ```
       TTTT TTTT TTTT TTTT TTTT TTHH AAAA AAAA